Love Affair with Everywhere: Packing....

 Sunglasses by Ray-ban: These or another pair of aviators always accompany me.
 Always.

 iPhone 4s and earphones: This is not in the picture since it is what I took the picture with.
 I am a big fan of facebook mobile uploads (as any of my fb friends can attest).
 Unless I travel for pleasure, I don't really carry an actual camera on me.
-I always take one (here I had the Panasonic Lumix for a quick point and shoot, but now the Lumix DMC-GX1) with me, but don't usually take it out (unless I have a chance to be 'out and about' outside of work) since the iPhone is always with me and takes pretty great pictures (really the only reason I switched from my beloved BlackBerry).
+I always take one (here I had the Panasonic Lumix for a quick point and shoot, but now the Lumix DMC-GX1) with me, but don't usually take it out (unless I have a chance to be 'out and about' outside of work) since the iPhone is always with me and takes pretty great pictures (really the only reason I switched from my beloved BlackBerry, and now I am considering the S4).

 Nokia phone: I also carry a Nokia basic phone so that I can change the SIM card and have a local number for easy in-country dialing and much cheaper calling/texting rates (it just takes me some time to get used to T9 texting again).